 •To produce well-round professional and competent prescribers.

 •To enhance the teaching learning process for MBBS, BNS and BSc nursing students in integrative manner with basic medical sciences according to the TU-IOM curriculum.

-•To provide first-hand experience of rational prescribing to the students based on WHO recommendations.
+•To train on rational prescribing based on WHO guidelines.

 •To develop treatment guidelines including antibiotics in collaboration with hospital departments

 •To provide clinical services like adverse drug reaction monitoring, therapeutic drug monitoring and drug information services to the prescribers and patient for utmost patient care.

 •To provide bedside consultation and on call consultation for poisoning/drug overdose cases

 The department is located on the first floor of the NAIHS Basic Science complex.
 It has separate room for HOD and all faculties.
 Department has separate practical laboratory, research laboratory and museum with systemically arranged drugs and devices.
 It also comprises a conference room with computer, departmental library, demonstration room, tutorial/problem based learning (PBL) room, reception with office assistant and computer, and a pantry.
 There are seven full time faculties, one resource faculty and one administrative staff for the smooth functioning and running of the department.